-Ann Chih Lin is an associate professor of public policy in the Gerald R. Ford School of Public Policy at the University of Michigan, Ann Arbor.
+Ann Chih Lin is an associate professor of public policy at the Gerald R. Ford School of Public Policy and director of the Lieberthal-Rogel Center for Chinese Studies, both at the University of Michigan.
 Since 2016, she has also been responsible for course scheduling, staffing, and enrollment as the Ford School’s course manager.
 At the Ford School, Lin teaches core courses including PP 510 (The Politics of Public Policy); PP 638 (Integrated Policy Exercise); and PP 778 (Policy Skills).
 She also leads the graduate global experience course on current Chinese policy and teaches both graduate and undergraduate policy seminars on immigration and on voting.

 Lin studies policy implementation: the provisions that make policy easy or difficult to implement, the beliefs and behavior of people who implement policies, and the reactions of those who are targeted by policy.
 She is especially concerned with policy implementation in the context of racial and ethnic difference.
 Her recent work examines national, racial, and ethnic differences in beliefs, behavior, and the experience of the COVID-19 pandemic.
 One project is a multi-national study of blame allocation between China and the United States (with Yuen Yuen Ang, Wenjia Song and Twila Tardif).
 A second examines Black, Latino, and White experiences of the pandemic in majority-minority neighborhoods in nine U.S. cities, four additional cities along the Texas-Mexico border, and in Puerto Rico (with Twila Tardif, Ana Patricia Esqueda, and Lywdan Perez-Westerband).
 She is also interested in the evolution and design of subnational labor migration policies in the United States, Canada, and Australia.